 If you decide to buy a new, wireless-capable TV, you should be prompted to connect it to your network during setup.
 This is usually detected automatically – all you need to do is pop in your wireless key.

-If you don’t have Wi-Fi at home, many Smart TVs allow you to connect an Ethernet cable instead.
+If you don’t have Wi-Fi at home, or have a weak signal strength, many Smart TVs allow you to connect an Ethernet cable instead.

 Many modern TVs come with a couple of USB slots like ones found on a computer.